Baby Carrier Weight Limits

 It is a nice option if a carrier has the versatility to face out, however just still be aware of obtaining a good supportive seat with knees higher than bottom and consider your baby’s age and developmental stage before trying this out.

-How do I Clean My Baby Carrier?
+How Do I Clean My Baby Carrier?

 Each manufacturer will have recommendations on how to clean your carrier.
 The way you wash your carrier will depend on the fabric and type of carrier.
 Most companies will suggest cleaning and hand washing in cold water with a gentle liquid detergent (fragrance, dye and chemical free) Some carriers are machine washable and therefore using a gentle detergent on a cold, delicate cycle is recommended.
 If you machine wash, it can be useful to use lingerie or wide mesh bags; a larger one for the carrier and smaller ones for any accessories, such as lumbar support and carrier hood/head support that you might have with soft structured or buckle carriers.

 When washing a ring sling, you’ll want to unthread the sling before washing and when machine washing a ring sling, you can use a sock to cover the rings.
 Here is some more information on Wildbird fabric care of the ring sling.
+If washing a soft structured carrier in the machine, it is helpful to buckle all the buckles and undo all the elastic banded straps, and undo any and all the zippers.
+You can also pretreat any stains before you wash your carrier.
+To dry your carriers, most companies will recommend you hang dry or dry flat.

 WildBird Carriers

-All WildBird carriers are tested and confirmed suitable from 7 pounds up.
 Our newest creation, the WildBird Aerial Buckle Wrap, marries the close, comfortable, secure fit of a wrap with the ergonomic support and ease of use of a buckle carrier.
-Designed specifically with newborns in mind, it best fits babies from 7 to 15 pounds (but is tested up to 25 pounds).
+Designed specifically with newborns in mind, it best fits babies from 7 to 15 pounds (but is tested up to 25 lbs.), therefore within the 0-6 month age range.

 Carrier Type